- Greenville, SC

 This one-day, hands-on course teaches essential field industrial hygiene monitoring methods.
 The basic science behind these methods and the "tricks of the trade" are demonstrated by experienced industrial hygienists and practiced by the students.
 Topics include real-time and integrated chemical and noise sampling techniques, assembling and calibrating sampling trains, and interacting with industrial hygiene laboratories.

-This advanced 1-day course advances the knowledge of a practicing industrial hygienist on the application of exposure assessment and statistical concepts and techniques.
+This full-day course teaches, in a practical manner, the application of industrial hygiene exposure assessment and data analysis techniques.
 The goal is to provide the student with the tools needed to manage the often intimidating task of evaluating and prioritizing chemical exposure assessments and interpreting industrial hygiene data.
-Traditional as well as innovative and practical approaches are discussed, with many opportunities for class participation and numerous hand-on exercises.
+Traditional as well as innovative and practical approaches are discussed, with opportunities for class participation and hands-on exercises.
 A laptop with Microsoft Excel software is recommended.